November Birth Month Flowers: Chrysanthemum and Peony

 Some say that the name peony originated from Paeon (or Paean), the physician of the gods in Greek mythology.
 He was a student of the Greek god of medicine, Aesculapius.
 According to an old tale, when Paeon healed Pluto using a peony root, Aesculapius became too envious and tried to kill him.
 Zeus saved him from certain death by transforming him into a peony plant that many people loved and adored.

 Peonies are beloved for their ornate, delicate petal structure and sweet-scented fragrance.
-They also cover a broad spectrum of colors, including white, yellow, pink, red, and even purple,
+They also cover a broad spectrum of peony flower colors, including white, yellow, pink, red, and even purple,

-Peony flowers are also known for their short blooming season, typically in late spring to early summer each year.
+The peony blooming season is short, typically in late spring to early summer each year.

 Peony Flower Meaning and Symbolism